szilvia-csernus/rabbit_sanctuary/README.md

   - to import fonts into the stylesheet.

 * [Typ.io](https://typ.io/lists)
-  - to make typography choice.
+  - to make typography choices.

 * [Google Map Generator](https://google-map-generator.com/)
   - to generate Google Map iframe to address.